emory-libraries/template-sass/README.md

 ## Documentation

-Documentation for the Emory Libraries' Sass framework is generated with [Sassdoc](http://sassdoc.com/).
-To learn more about Sassdoc and how to use it, refer to their [getting started](http://sassdoc.com/getting-started/) guide.
-For developers contributing to this project, be sure to read up on the Sassdoc's [annotations](http://sassdoc.com/annotations/).
+Documentation for this framework is generated with [Sassdoc](http://sassdoc.com/).
+To learn more about Sassdoc and how to use it, refer to their [getting started](http://sassdoc.com/getting-started/) guide, and for developers contributing to this project, be sure to read up on Sassdoc's [annotations](http://sassdoc.com/annotations/).